mediadrop/mediadrop/doc/install/apache-wsgi.rst

 the permissions on the ``data`` subdirectories as outlined in :ref:`production_deployments`

-**NOTE 2:** The following instructions assume that you're deploying MediaCore to ``http://yourdomain.com/my_media/``.
-To deploy mediacore to any other path, simply replace all references to ``/my_media`` below with your desired path.
+**NOTE 2:** The following instructions assume that you're deploying MediaCore CE to ``http://yourdomain.com/my_media/``.
+To deploy MediaCore CE to any other path, simply replace all references to ``/my_media`` below with your desired path.

-**NOTE 3:** We will not actually be creating a ``my_media`` directory, but we will use aliases in the Apache config to make sure that requests to ``http://yourdomain.com/my_media/`` are passed to MediaCore.
+**NOTE 3:** We will not actually be creating a ``my_media`` directory, but we will use aliases in the Apache config to make sure that requests to ``http://yourdomain.com/my_media/`` are passed to MediaCore CE.

-First, you'll need to edit the paths in ``/path/to/mediacore_install/deployment-scripts/mod_wsgi/mediacore.wsgi`` to point to your own mediacore installation and virtual environment.
+First, you'll need to edit the paths in ``/path/to/mediacore_install/deployment-scripts/mod_wsgi/mediacore.wsgi`` to point to your own MediaCore CE installation and virtual environment.
 The **two (2)** lines you need to edit are at the top of the file, and look like
 this: